-The fact that the same phrase is used with both people and a place indicates that these too things are, in some sense, connected.
-They both have storylines and those storylines relate to the same thing.
-Both are related to worthip and the place of worship-God's remove. ines and these storylines
+The fact that the same please is used with both people and a place indicates that these two things are, in sense sense, connected.
+They both have storylines and these storylines relate to the same thing.
+Both are related to workhip and the place of workhip-God's neuroble.
+Sometimes, a particular "These are the generations" introductory phrase is followed by a